ShiftyKitty/MS2-Smeach-Cuimhne-Game/README.md

 User Storys:

 - As a new user, I want the opening screen to be inviting and show exactly where I need to go to for what I need.
-- As a new user, I want to know the rules and how to play the game straight away and without much issue.
 - As a new user, I want to feel engaged from the beginning to help entice me to stay and play.
 - As a user, I want as little friction as possible for me getting to the site and playing the game.
 - As a user, I want the memory game to actually test my memory and help improve my memory skills.
 - As a user, I want to be able to gauge my progress throughout my playthroughs.
-- As a user, I want to be able to adjust difficulty settings if necessary
 - As a user, I want the game to be rewarding and worthy of my time.
 - As a user, I want the design to be easily digestible for me.
-- As a user, I want to be able to gauge my progress throughout my playthroughs.
 - As a user, I will probably be on the go so will like to be able to play this on mobile/tablet devices.
 - As a user, I want to see how my memory skills stack up against other users.
 - As a user, I want to be able to voice my opinions and give feedback on the game and potentially be notified of any future game developments.